Elected Member Roles

 Collective duties of the Council

-- Formulating the council’s strategic direction and relative priorities through the Long Term Plan, which determines the services and activities to be undertaken by council over a ten-year period
+- Setting the council's plan and priorities for the next ten years through the Long Term Plan, which decides the services and activities the council will focus on

-- Determining the expenditure and funding requirements of council activities through the Long Term Plan and annual planning processes
+- Deciding the budget and funding needs for council activities through the Long Term Plan and annual planning

 - Monitoring the on-going performance of council against its stated objectives and policies (including formal sign-off of the Annual Report)